Autos & Audio Systems

 "Ideally, it should hit you right in the ear," Zausmer noted.

 The purpose of the laser, he explained, is to make sure the sound is being delivered directly to the listener.
 Conventional stereo systems might bounce the sound off dozens of distorting surfaces inside the car before laying it on the doorstep of your tympanic membrane.
-But with the help of the laser, Zausmer's puts it right on the aura money.
+But with the help of the laser, Zausmer's puts it right on the aural money.

 That ability to put the music in the right place is part of the reason Zausmer's sound system is easily the best this layman has ever heard.
 It also figures in the way the system has been received by the experts.